 Greens

 Green is the most common colour in nature and represents balance.
-It is considered to have a refreshing and revitalising effect.
+It is considered to have a refreshing, restorative and revitalising effect.
+Studies show it can ease anxiety and promote feelings of renewal, making it ideal for living rooms or shared family spaces.

 Combining the calming quality of blue and the cheerfulness of yellow, green is suited to every room in the house.
 In the living room it encourages unwinding and togetherness.
 And in the bedroom it helps to relieve stress — especially when paired with indoor plants.
 While in the kitchen green is said to cool things down.